forcedotcom/cli/releasenotes/README.md

   (plugin-agent PR [#376](https://github.com/salesforcecli/plugin-agent/pull/376))

+* NEW: (oclif only) Use the new `multiple: true` support of positional arg definitions to give your commands a type-safe way to accept a variable number of positional arguments.
+See [Command Arguments](https://oclif.io/docs/args) for more info.

+    Thank you, [Espen Hovlandsdal](https://github.com/rexxars), for your contribution to oclif!
+While Salesforce CLI avoids the usage of positional arguments and varargs, other non-Salesforce developers who build CLIs on oclif are sure to find this new feature useful.  (core PR [#1554](https://github.com/oclif/core/pull/1554))

 * CHANGE: For increased security, we changed the behavior of `org generate password` so it always generates passwords of higher complexity.

     Specifically, if you pass the `--complexity` flag a value below 3, the command now ignores that value and instead generates a password of complexity 3, which means a password that includes only lower and upper case letters and numbers.
 The command also displays a message about this changed behavior.
 Starting in Summer '26, the command will fail if you specify a complexity value less than 3. (plugin-user PR [#1389](https://github.com/salesforcecli/plugin-user/pull/1389),